5 Tips For Better Digestion & Less Bloat

 - Green Peas

-The more plant foods and fibres you can add to your diet, the more satisfied you'll feel, and in turn you'll ultimately consume fewer calories.
+The more plant foods and fibres you can add to your diet, the more satisfied you'll feel and the better your digestive system will function.

 Some good choices are: